 Although many wood options are available to cook the pork chops like cherry wood, hickory maple wood, and pecan wood.
 But, applewood is a great option and most useful to give a delicious, mild, slightly sweet flavor to your smoky pork chops.
 No matter what you choose, the wood selection is more important.

 Other woods are also much better for enhancing the mild and smoky flavor of pork chops.
 If you want to know more details about all the woods, that is mentioned above.
-Visit another page, Best woods for smoking, and know which wood is best for your pork chops.

 How to Know When the Pork Chops Done?